altitu/k3s-lab/README.md

 ## Stoping the VMs and reseting the VM

+- Run `ansible-playbook playbook.yml --tags destroy` to halt and destroy the VMs.

+or, alternatively

 - To stop the VMs, run `vagrant halt`.
 - To delete all data on the VMs, run `vagrant destroy -f`